Lynx survive WNBA playoff opener with 102-95 victory over Phoenix

 September 23, 2024 at 2:35AM

-Lynx forward Napheesa Collier (24) challenges Mercury guard Kahleah Copper (2) for possession in Game 1 of the first round of the WNBA playoffs.
-(Richard Tsong-Taatariii/The Minnesota Star Tribune)
+Minnesota Lynx forward Napheesa Collier (24) challenges Phoenix Mercury guard Kahleah Copper (2) for possession of the ball in Minneapolis, Minn., on Sunday, Sept.
+22, 2024 ] Phoenix takes on Minnesota in first round playoff action for the Lynx.
+RICHARD TSONG-TAATARII • richard.tsong-taatarii @startribune.com (Richard Tsong-Taatariii/The Minnesota Star Tribune)

 With 126 seconds left Sunday at Target Center, Phoenix guard Natasha Cloud blasted down the lane and scored.
 What happened next defines why this Lynx season has been so special.